A cystoscopy is a procedure to look inside the bladder using a thin camera called a cystoscope.

 - rigid cystoscopy – a slightly wider cystoscope that does not bend is used, and you're either put to sleep or the lower half of your body is numbed while it's carried out

 Flexible cystoscopies tend to be done if the reason for the procedure is just to look inside your bladder.
 A rigid cystoscopy may be done if you need treatment for a problem in your bladder.

-Men and women can have either type of cystoscopy.
+Anyone can have either type of cystoscopy.
 Ask your doctor or nurse which type you're going to have if you're not sure.